What Is Corrective Maintenance? (Examples & Steps to Take)

 Corrective maintenance infographic

-While corrective maintenance can be useful for avoiding emergencies, ideally you want to get ahead of the problems before they happen in the first place so that you can keep costs down and gain stability within your facilities.
+While corrective maintenance can be useful for non-essential assets, you don’t want it to be your only strategy, especially for your most crucial assets.
+Instead, you want to get ahead of the problems before they happen so that you can keep costs down and increase equipment uptime.

 1. Invest in a preventive maintenance program: Sometimes the best defense is a good offense.
-Avoid unplanned corrective maintenance issues by investing in a preventive maintenance schedule, such as making sure you have the right people and technology in place to perform routine maintenance on equipment.
+Avoid unplanned corrective maintenance issues by investing in a more proactive, PM schedule, ensuring that you have the right people and technology in place to perform routine maintenance on equipment.

-2. Build out your maintenance team: Part of investing in a preventive maintenance plan might involve hiring more maintenance staff so that you can have the resources to prioritize regular inspections, cleanings and other preventive tasks.
+2. Build out your maintenance team: Part of investing in a PM plan might involve hiring more maintenance staff so that you can have the resources to prioritize regular inspections, cleanings and other preventive tasks.

 3. Train staff to use maintenance software and technologies: Investing in preventive maintenance software and technologies can help your maintenance team track work orders and identify assets that should be checked on, but if staff doesn’t get up to speed on these tools, that limits their effectiveness.
 So, make sure you also dedicate resources to training, which can pay off in the long run, just like preventive maintenance itself.